-Following its world premiere at the Geneva Motor Show, Volkswagen's ID.
-BUGGY has made its first big public appearance at the ‘Chantilly Arts & Elegance, Richard Mille’, picking up the audience award at the Concours d'Elegance.
+Following its debut at the 2019 Geneva Motor Show, Volkswagen's ID.
+BUGGY made its first big public appearance at the ‘Chantilly Arts & Elegance, Richard Mille’, picking up the audience award at the Concours d'Elegance.

 Together with an haute couture creation by the Belgian fashion designer Ann Demeulemeester, the modern interpretation of the Californian dune buggies of the 1960s and 1970s ventured onto the catwalk and clearly made a big impression with onlookers.